Divorce Law in Louisville, KY

 One of the most challenging issues in the divorce law process is dividing property, debts and assets.
 In many states, like Kentucky, anything you and your spouse purchased over your marriage is subject to division.
 This includes things such as real estate, bank accounts, cars, stocks, etc. Some states split marital property evenly, while others go along an equitable split.
 In the latter, the judge weighs the contribution each spouse made to the marriage and uses that information to decide the disposition property, which may not equate to a perfect 50/50 division of your property, debt, and other assets..

 Both parents are responsible for paying for the care of their children.
 There is a child support guideline that helps determine how much each parent should contribute based on their income and the amount of time they spend with the children.
 Child support pays for things such as healthcare, food, clothing and other basic needs.

 Kentucky’s Child Support Guidelines are designed to keep the child in the same financial situation that existed during the marriage.
 Both parents’ gross incomes and the number of children are considered in the calculation.
 Additionally, child-care expenses, extraordinary medical and educational expenses, and health insurance costs are also considered.

-Child support in Louisville can be paid by mail or online through the Kentucky Child Support Customer Service.
+Child support in Louisville can be paid by mail or online.
 Kentucky Child Support Enforcement (KCSE) has many remedies to address nonpayment of child support.
 Specifically, KCSE can order income withholding, tax refund intercept, passport denial, property liens, and driver’s license revocation.
 As a last resort, nonpayment can result in court action and jail time.